eisenwinter/ngp/README.md

 # ngp (nicer green pass)

 ngp is short for nicer green pass. its a utility tool that reads the QR code of vaccination certificates.
-It then uses the retrived information to generate a small document containing the qr code and the information contained within the qr code.
+It then uses the retrived information to generate a small document containing the QR code and the information contained within the QR code.

 This can be used as a handy printout to carry in your wallet.

-It may also be interesting for some people to actually see the data within the qr code.
+It may also be interesting for some people to actually see the data within the QR code.

 If you are interested in further information of how those QR codes work I recommend you to check out: